-My groundbreaking discovery of last year about what type of eater you are (according to your natural personality dictates) shone a whole lot of light onto things for me and many thousands of others who I shared this work with (- stay tuned as I'll be sharing more about this work later this year).
-As I considered this week's topic I realised that knowing what type of eater you are is just as helpful when it comes to understanding why you have trouble saying "no" or "stop" when you're full or satiated, while others have no issue with it whatsoever.
+My groundbreaking discovery of two years ago about what type of eater you are (according to your natural personality dictates – and what my forthcoming book is about) shone a whole lot of light onto things for me and others who I shared this work with.
+As I considered this particular issue, which many people seem to struggle with, I realised that knowing what type of eater you are is just as helpful when it comes to understanding why you have trouble saying "no" or "stop" when you're full or satiated, while others have no issue with it whatsoever.

 To explain how this works, I'll use myself as an example to illustrate one end of the spectrum, then we'll look at an example of someone who is at the other end.
 By the end of this article you'll not only understand more about yourself and why you do (or don't do) certain things around eating but you'll also have a series of powerful and effective steps for changing the way you do things if they're not working for you.

 Alright.
-So, I am a combination of "Eater Types" but my dominant type is the "Functional Eater".
-This basically means that my main considerations around eating are feelings satiated, "getting the job done" (i.e. eating because I have to) and moving on to other more exciting things, because food for me does not hold as much importance - ironically - as it does for many other people.
+So, I am a combination of "Eater Types" but my dominant type is the "Intuitive Eater".
+This basically means that my main considerations around eating are feeling in tune with myself and what I choose to eat, and eating to feel satiated – nothing more, nothing less, because food for me does not hold as much importance - ironically - as it does for many other people.
 With this in mind it's no coincidence that when it comes to eating I have no trouble leaving my plate half full if I am satiated.
 To my mind (and body) there's just no point eating more than I need.
-To me more is not better, it's a drain, it makes me feel physically uncomfortable, I don't associate it with pleasure and therefore something I have no desire for.
+To me more is not better, it's a drain, it makes me feel physically uncomfortable, I don't associate it with pleasure, and therefore something I have no desire for.

-Now, let's take someone who is at the opposite end of the spectrum - this is what I term the "Sensual Eater" - and we have a very different story.
-The Sensual Eater typically thinks that more is better; they love to indulge, they can even lean towards unabashed gluttony unless tempered by other contrasting eater types in their own unique eater style profile, and they tend to feel as if they are missing out if they don't have it all.
-Needless to say for this type of person they really struggle to stop eating when they're full and my research to date suggests that a very high percentage of the population have the Sensual Eater dominating their eating style or at least featuring strongly.
+Now, let's take someone who is at the opposite end of the spectrum - this is what I term the "Sensual Eater" - and here we have a very different story.
+The Sensual Eater typically thinks that more is better; they love to indulge, they can even lean towards unabashed gluttony unless tempered by other contrasting eater types in their own unique eater profile, and they tend to feel as if they are missing out if they don't have it all.
+Needless to say for this type of person they really struggle to stop eating when they're full, and my research to date suggests that a very high percentage of the population have the Sensual Eater dominating their eating style or at least featuring in their profile.

 If you find that not being able to stop eating when full is a problem for you then chances are you recognise yourself, or at least some tendencies, in the Sensual Eater.